Contact

 Psychotherapy fee, logistics and related matters

-If the fee is unaffordable, I could refer you to a therapist with an approach similar to mine.
-You can also consider attending a listening circle or meditation session with me, which are affordable for most people.
+If the fee is unaffordable for you, I could refer you to another therapist.
+You can also consider attending a listening circle with me, which is affordable for most people.

-There is one low-fee slot for any amount that the client is able to pay.
-At the moment, this is occupied.
+There is one low-fee slot where the client can choose an amount that is a substantial but affordable contribution for them.
+At the moment, this slot is occupied.

 Sessions are once a week, unless, occasionally, the client feels a need for an urgent session or more frequent sessions.